 The Plan does not limit the aggregate amount of cash dividends that may be reinvested.
-The number of shares purchased depends on the amount of your dividends or optional cash payments, or both.
+The number of shares purchased depends on the amount of your dividends or optional cash payments, or both, and the applicable market price of the common stock.
 Your plan account will be credited with that number of shares, including fractions, equal to the total amount to be invested divided by the purchase price per share.
 There are limitations with respect to optional cash purchases, see Question 11.